 - If the number of agents in the bid process is higher or lower than the number of shift patterns, add or remove shift patterns until the numbers match.

-- Note that the shift patterns which you offer in the bid process must be available in the agents' shift bags to be able to schedule the agents according to their bids.
+- Note that the shift patterns which you offer in the bid process must be available in the agents' shift bags in order to schedule the agents according to their bids.

 - Activate the bid process.

 See View and create bid processes for more information.